jugglingdev/flexbox/README.md

-# Interneting Is Hard - CSS Box Model
+# Interneting Is Hard - Flexbox

-This is a solution to the [CSS Box Model tutorial No. 5 of HTML & CSS Is Hard](https://www.internetingishard.com/html-and-css/css-box-model/).
+This is a solution to the [Flexbox tutorial No. 8 of HTML & CSS Is Hard](https://www.internetingishard.com/html-and-css/flexbox/).

 ## Table of contents